KiiPlatform/IoTCloud-iOSSample/README.md

 - Xcode 7.0+
 - swift 2.0+

-# Import IoTCloudSDK.framework
+# Import ThingIFSDK.framework

-You can use one of the following ways to get an IoTCloudSDK.framework:
+You can use one of the following ways to get an ThingIFSDK.framework:

 ## Use Carthage